 Replacements: Ryan Gibney for Sullivan 34 mins; Daragh Canavan for A Onieva 40 mins.

 Coaches: Mr Frank Duke, Mr Johnny Forest & Michael Bolger

 Congratulations to our Senior Rugby Girls who won the ALL IRELAND schools seven championship in Donnybrook.
 They beat Collegiate, Monaghan, Mary Clare, Bandon, Rockwell College and Presentation Thurles in the final.

 Gorey Girls win All-Ireland title for the second year in a row.

-Sevens internationals Chloe Blackmore and Louise Galvin were on hand at Donnybrook to present the
+internationals Chloe Blackmore and Louise Galvin were on hand at Donnybrook to present the trophies to the

-Sacred Heart School as the game went to extra-time.
-The rain had firmly set in at this stage of the day
+Heart School as the game went to extra-time.
+The rain had firmly set in at this stage of the day and so both

-School giving an inch.
-Presentation Thurles had brought a number of supporters with them and they
+giving an inch.
+Presentation Thurles had brought a number of supporters with them and they cheered loudly for

 McMullen Cup 2018